Quantum mechanics can be summarized by the following:

 Each particle or combination of particles (including the universe as a whole!) has a complex-valued function, usually denoted Ψ (Psi), which contains all of its state information.
 This function is also called the "Wavefunction" because the constraint on its time-evolution is a Wave Equation - Schroedinger's Equation (or, for taking into account special relativity, various field equations such as the Dirac Equation)

 These functions can be added to each other.
-That is, it is possible to add one state to another state; the result is a mixed state which is in a very specific sense part way between the two you combined.
+That is, it is possible to add one state to another state; the result is a different state which is in a very specific sense part way between the two you combined.
 Moreover, if you take one state and let time progress in it, and you take a second state and let time progress in it, then you add the states together, you get the same result as adding them together in the beginning and then let time progress.

-Interpreting that is something even a lot of people who use QM in their research simply don't have the time to deal with, since it can become somewhat of a philosophical obsession.
-The Copenhagen interpretation is very unsatisfying, but most physicists have aesthetic and/or comprehensional problems with alternate intepretations, such as the Many-Worlds hypothesis; the It's All Quantum mechanics theory, which is in the end isomorphic to the Many Worlds theory but much more palatable to many; and several nonlocal-variable deterministic theories.
-Local Variable deterministic theories were ruled out by experiments in the 70's which took advantage of the Bell inequality (which showed that they were not equivalent to the official formulation of QM and pointed out a difference).
+Interpreting Quantum Mechanics is something even a lot of people who use QM in their research simply don't have the time to deal with, since it can become somewhat of a philosophical obsession.
+The Copenhagen interpretation is very unsatisfying, but most physicists have aesthetic and/or comprehensional problems with the main alternative, the Many-Worlds Interpretation.
+While nonlocal-variable deterministic theories work and are not particularly mind bending at first glance, they are inelegant and the least popular of all.

 One thing that can clear up a little of the mess is this second example: Instead of shooting an electron at a barrier, we shoot a cannon ball at a barrier.
 Using a quantum calculation, we would either determine that the vast bulk of the wavefunction of the cannonball would bounce off the barrier, or conversely determine that the vast bulk of the wavefunction of the cannonball would penetrate the barrier.
 While in a technical sense the wavefunction is still split between permission and reflection, due to the tremendous mass of the object in question, the non-favored outcome is extremely strongly suppressed -- not a factor of a ten or a thousand in magnitude, but a factor of a ten to the thousandth power (to give a conservatively SMALL estimate).
 So it seems we could just say, "Oh, phew!
 All the quantum effects go away on their own for heavy objects!"
 But the problem is, they don't ALL go away.
 See Schroedinger's Cat.